FamilySearch/GEDCOM.io/_pages/techfaqs.md

 3 LANG ko-Latn
 ```

-Japanese names also share this multi-script requirement, often needing
+Japanese names also use multiple scripts, often needing
 representations in Kanji (historical/standardizing characters), Hiragana or
 Katakana (for pronunciation), and Romaji (Latin script), such as: